chukwuk/chukwuk.github.io/_blogs/Identification_of_threads_in_a_warp/index.md

 ---
 layout: post
-title: How CUDA threads are grouped in a Warp.
+title: How CUDA threads are grouped in a CUDA Warp.
-description: Group of threads in a Warp was identified was measuring number of clock cycles for loading data from Global memory to Shared memory.
+description: GPU microbenckmarking was used to identify group of threads in a Warp.
 skills:
   - CUDA Programming.
   - C++/C Programming.